zeepin/GCPs/English/GCP30_EN.md

 ```
 At this point, the analysis of the specific sample code is over.
 After all the writing is completed, you can click Build.
 After no error, you can click the Wasm on the page to download, and then you can use this file to deploy the smart contract.

-**I believe that you have seen through the above GCP-30 example, basically have the excellent contract code written in the c language based on wasm!**
+**We believe that after this GCP-30 example, Magicians/programmers can have the excellent contract code written in C based on Wasm!**

 #### Precautions
-The following are the anomalies that occur when an individual is writing.
+The following are the anomalies might occur:

-* Because the C language is used for contract development, all incoming and outgoing calls are char types, so pay attention to the conversion of data types;
+* Because C is used for contract development, all incoming and outgoing calls are char types, so pay attention to the conversion of data types;
-* The function written pays attention to its order.
-The C language calling function will only call the function that appeared before, so the called function should be placed above the calling function, otherwise it will report an error;
+* Pay attention to the function writen order.
+C only calls functions that appears before, so the called function should be placed ahead the calling function, otherwise it will report an error;